zedtux/brewformulas.org/README.md

 [Brewformulas.org](http://brewformulas.org) is a website to easily search and discover Homebrew formulas.
 Their descriptions are automatically extracted [with different strategies](https://github.com/zedtux/brewformulas.org/wiki/Fix-or-add-description-fetching-strategy).

+You can now support this project on [the Tipeee page](https://www.tipeee.com/brewformulas-org)!

 # About this repository

 This repository hosts the source code of http://brewformulas.org/.